Towards Deeper Understanding of Camouflaged Object Detection: Experimental Results

-\item \textit{Background Matching (BM):} is the attribute when the foreground object and the surrounding background share same color or texture.
-To obtain images with this attribute, we first perform image over-segmentation using SLIC \cite{slic_superpixel}, where we obtain both the foreground and and background superpixels.
-Then, we compute the color (in Lab color space) and texture feature (LBP feature \cite{LBP_feature}) of each superpixel.
-Thirdly, we compute the Chi-square distance of each foreground superpixel to all the background superpixels, and define the mean distance as the current foreground superpixel to the background.
-Finally, we obtain the mean Chi-square distance of foreground to background, which is the mean foreground superpixel to the background superpixels.
-Empirically, we define the image with foreground/background Chi-square distance less than 0.9 as having the \enquote{Background Matching} attribute. \item \textit{Complex Background (CB):} Images may have various levels of background complexity.
-We compute image background complexity using \cite{Gen_TransformerSOD_NIPS}, and define image with complexity measure higher than 0.12 as having the \enquote{Complex Background} attribute. \item \textit{Corner Position (CP):} is camouflage object location related attribute, which is used to decide if the position of the object center is far from image center.
-We first define the center of the camouflaged instance as $(u_s,v_s)$, and the center of the image as $(u_x,v_x)$.
-We further define the width and height of the image as $W$ and $H$.
-If $|u_s-u_x|<\sigma W$ or $|v_s-v_x|<\sigma H$, we define the camouflaged instance as in corner position, where $\sigma$ is a pre-defined hyper-parameter, \eg~$\sigma=0.35$. \item \textit{Disruptive Coloration (DC):} There are some disruptive patterns around the object edges to disturb the recognition of the object.
-We use GabRat metric \cite{Quantifyingcamouflage}, which is commonly applied to evaluate the degree of disruptive coloration, to select the images with $GabRat > 0.35$, and define those images as having the \enquote{Disruptive Coloration} attribute. \item \textit{Mimicry (MM):} The camouflaged instance mimics certain species or non-living objects that often occur in their habitat, and we define this attribute as \enquote{Mimicry}. \item \textit{Occlusion (OC):} indicates the object is partially occluded by other objects. \item \textit{Salient Object (SA):} Within the COD training dataset, we observe some less camouflaged instances, which can clearly capture human attention, or can be defined as salient object instead.
-We then define foreground instance whose saliency response is the same as the camouflage response as having the \enquote{Salient Object} attribute. \item \textit{Small Object (SO):} We define camouflaged instance that is smaller than a pre-defined threshold, \eg~0.02 of the image, as having the \enquote{Small Object} attribute. \end{itemize}
+\textit{Background Matching (BM)~\cite{background_matching}:} is the attribute when the foreground object and the surrounding background share same color or texture. \textit{Complex Background (CB):} Images may have various levels of background complexity.
+We compute image background complexity using \cite{Gen_TransformerSOD_NIPS}, and define images with a complexity measure higher than 0.12 as having a \enquote{Complex Background} attribute. \textit{Corner Position (CP):} is a camouflage object location related attribute, which is used to decide if the position of the object center is far from image center. \textit{Disruptive Coloration (DC):}~\cite{background_matching_color_disruptive} is the attribute to show whether there exists disruptive patterns around the object edges. \textit{Mimicry (MM):} The camouflaged instance mimics certain species or non-living objects that often occur in their habitat, and we define this attribute as \enquote{Mimicry}. \textit{Occlusion (OC):} indicates the object is partially occluded by other objects. \textit{Salient Object (SA):} is defined as the attribute showing easier camouflaged instance. \textit{Small Object (SO):} We define camouflaged instances that are smaller than a pre-defined threshold, \eg~0.02 of the image, as having the \enquote{Small Object} attribute.